AndreWeiner/machine-learning-applied-to-cfd/README.md

 ### Running notebooks with Colaboratory<a id="run_colab"></a>

-Running notebooks in colab requires to have a Google account (the same account as for Gmail, Google Drive, and so on).
-Note, that it is also possible to display the notebooks with having an account (without interactivity).
+Running notebooks in colab requires to have a Google account (the same account as for Gmail, Google Drive, etc.).
+Note, that it is also possible to display the notebooks without having an account (but without interactivity).
 After logging in to colab, notebooks can be directly imported from Github (from this repository):

 - File -> Open notebook...
 - Select the *GITHUB* tab